Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: User Evaluation

 \textbf{Features:} We inquired with our experts about the aspects of the Chat Modeling prototype they found most valuable, as well as any features or capabilities they felt were missing.
-All three experts acknowledged the innovation of the user-refinement mechanism and its potential to enhance the user experience.
-E1 suggested, ``The process of collecting feedback could be more interactive.
-Some users might recognize that the results are unsatisfactory but may not know how to correct them.
-Providing more guidance on fixing errors would be beneficial.''
+All three experts acknowledged the innovation of the modeling memory and its potential to enhance the user experience.
+E1 suggested, ``Providing feedback through dialogue when I am dissatisfied with an execution result is a valuable feature, as it offers a channel for user feedback.
+However, the current system requires me to click a button before giving feedback.
+A more seamless design would enable the system to automatically distinguish whether an instruction is feedback or a modeling operation.''
 E3 expressed approval of the high-level parameter design, observing, ``The current parameters in MesoCraft primarily consist of quantitative variables, which do not consider the skeleton's or other elements' properties.
 Incorporating high-level parameters allows the modeling to reflect real-world properties more accurately, enhancing scientific correctness.''
+E2 noted that the ability to reuse previous modeling plans and enable knowledge transfer is highly valuable, as the biological domain contains numerous similar structures.
+This functionality facilitates the rapid modeling of related structures.
 Regarding missing features or commands, our experts identified several enhancements that could further improve the tool's functionality.
 Firstly, they suggested making modifications to visual representations more detailed, such as enabling color adjustments at the residue level.
 Secondly, they recommended introducing a feature that allows users to upload local ingredients or download ingredients from the internet during their conversation.
 Lastly, they valued the system's ability to interpret instructions like ``populate more elements,'' turning qualitative statements into quantifiable actions.

 Overall, our three experts were pleasantly surprised about the prototype and excited about its possibilities for 3D biological structure modeling.